uditaswal/Executive_dashboard/docs/README.md

 - Normalizes sheet names and column names before matching, so casing, spaces, punctuation, and minor naming variations are handled more safely.
 - Applies live multi-select filters for month, partner, status, priority, region, receive country, issue owner, category, impact type, and free-text incident search.
 - Includes four main views: `Overview`, `Analytics`, `Tables`, and `Incidents`.
-- Shows KPI cards, executive summary text, priority breakdown, resolution and impact breakdowns, overview insights, period metrics, platform RCA, and vendor RCA.
+- Shows KPI cards, executive summary text, priority breakdown, resolution and impact breakdowns, overview insights, period metrics, WU platform RCA, and vendor issues.
 - Renders 22 analytics charts and matching graph-data tables from the current filtered dataset.
 - Includes a pivot-style builder that can generate charts and tables on the fly from the uploaded Excel data.
 - Lets users choose which Excel columns appear in the incident register.